zey9991/research_report/pendle/V2 Fee Timeline.md

 4. **Further Exploration** (Progress: 0%, Expected Completion: By 2.25)
    - Robustness analysis: Test the robustness of the model results
    - Heterogeneity analysis:
-     1. Investigate how fee tier affects explicit and implicit costs
+     1. Investigate how fee tier affects explicit and implicit fees
      2. Explore result differences by grouping based on other features, such as:
         - Similarity of underlying assets
         - Start or expiry dates